 I always suggest slicing it about 1/2 inch thick and whether you make a sandwich or toast {like we did this morning} you and your family will be sure to enjoy every bite.

-Do you love easy yeast bread?
-Try these recipes…
+Do you love easy bread Recipes?
+Try these…

 Ingredients